mkrcah/scala-kafka-twitter/README.md

-### Toy project to integrate Kafka, Avro, Twitter and Spark Streaming
+### Example project to integrate Kafka, Avro, Twitter and Spark Streaming

 This is WIP.